input-output-hk/implementation-decisions/text/0000-address.md

 A new address format for the cardano blockchain that exposes extendable properties as well as being as compact as possible.

-The new proposed address format exposes the following properties:
+The new proposed address format satisfies the following properties:

 1. compact on the blockchain;
 2. extendable within reason;